aws/sagemaker-python-sdk/doc/overview.rst

 Finally, use the ``predictor`` instance to query your endpoint.
-For ``catboost-classification-model``, for example, the predictor accepts a string.
+For ``catboost-classification-model``, for example, the predictor accepts a csv.
 For more information about how to use the predictor, see the
 `Appendix <https://sagemaker.readthedocs.io/en/stable/overview.html#appendix>`__.